kwpid/bl-test/IMPLEMENTATION_GUIDE.md

 **PC (Desktop)**:
 - Mouse click to parry
-- Standard hitbox range (10 studs)
+- Parry range: 10 studs
 - Full keyboard controls

 **Mobile**:
 - Touch input to parry
-- Increased hitbox range (13 studs with 1.3x multiplier)
+- Parry range: 13 studs (configurable in BallConfig.lua)
 - Touch-optimized controls

 **Console (Xbox/PlayStation)**:
 - Gamepad buttons R1/R2/A to parry
-- Increased hitbox range (13 studs with 1.3x multiplier)
+- Parry range: 13 studs (configurable in BallConfig.lua)
 - Full gamepad support

 Device type is detected on client join and sent to server once.
-The server uses this to apply appropriate range multipliers.
-Multipliers are configurable in `BallConfig.lua`.
+The server uses this to apply the appropriate range for each device type.
+All ranges are configurable as absolute values in `BallConfig.lua` for easy comparison.

 ### Dash System
 **Type 1 (Normal Dash)**: